feewet/lca-hub/README.md

 College engineering professors are great contenders to become validators.
 Professors are generally committed to research and development of progressive technology to improve sustainability.
 In addition, they are generally qualified to audit and validate LCAs.

-On top of that, college students are great contenders to write and submnit LCAs.
+On top of that, college students are great contenders to write and submit LCAs.
 Creating these reports is a standard task for students studying engineering.
 Even if the reports are done incorrectly or poorly, they can always be rejected and a new contributor selected to fill a bounty.

 # Spec